-As discussed in my previous blog post, although many perceive eating disorders to overwhelmingly affect women, about one in three people with an eating disorder identify as male (1).
-Furthermore, eating disorders are particularly prevalent in the trans community (2).
-In this post I’ll explore frequent co-occurring illnesses (comorbidities) that are common in men with eating disorders are more often the rule than the exception.
+Although many perceive eating disorders to overwhelmingly affect women, about one in three people with an eating disorder identify as male.
+What's more, eating disorders are particularly prevalent in the trans community.
+In this post I’ll explore frequent co-occurring illnesses that are common in men with eating disorders are more often the rule than the exception.
 The most common co-occurring mental illnesses are anxiety disorders, mood disorders, and substance use disorders.
-The presence of these other disorders can make eating disorders more chronic and difficult to treat (3).
+The presence of these other disorders can make eating disorders more chronic and difficult to treat.

-In a large population-based study in Sweden of over 7,000 participants in 35 treatment centers throughout the country, comorbidities were examined in individuals over the age of 18 with eating disorders.
+In a large population-based study in Sweden of over 7,000 participants in 35 treatment centers throughout the country, co-occurring diagnoses were examined in individuals over the age of 18 with eating disorders.
 Co-occurring illnesses were identified using semi-structured interviews.
 Of the men in the study:

 - 71% had at least one co-occurring psychiatric illness.